Wondershare Recoverit

 This method can help resolve issues where the SD card is not being recognized properly by the system.
 By changing the drive letter, you can make the SD card accessible again and ensure smooth operation.

-Steps to change drive letter:
+Steps to change drive letter to fix SD card access denied:

 1. Insert the SD card into your computer.
 Go to Disk Management.
 Right-click on the SD card drive.